 What processes fall under e-commerce warehouse management?

 Running the warehouse on a daily basis implies training and perhaps hiring warehouse staff, as well as managing inventory and taking care of safety.
 You will need to accurately forecast shipping volume, obtain the necessary licenses, and cooperate with shipping carriers and courier services.
 If you feel uncomfortable doing any of the listed chores on your own, then consider hiring a manager to execute them for you.
+All these tasks are very important for the success of any eCommerce business.
+If you want to understand What is e-commerce order fulfilment, know that these tasks form an integral part of the process.

 Don’t pile up goods